-Next, we examine the impact of SCRAP on the execution of real programs to determine if SCRAP generates any false alarms during legal program execution.
-The results are presented for SPEC 2006 benchmarks in Figure 11 and Figure 12.
-The benchmarks (the entire suite) were instrumented using Pin tool and were run to completion.
-As seen from these figures, the rate of false alarms depends on the selected thresholds.
-We observe that for the thresholds with three consecutive gadgets and at most seven instructions in each gadget, none of our benchmarks generated false positives; i.e., a SCRAP detector $G{7,3}$ generates no false positives.
+The instumentation results are presented in Figure 12, which shows the set of benchmarks that have at least one false positive for given values of N and S. As seen from these figures, for the thresholds with four consecutive gadgets and at most seven instructions in each gadget, none of our benchmarks generated false positives; i.e., a SCRAP detector $G{7,4}$ generates no false positives for the above applications.